expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 **iOS only.** Subscribes to the event after the Passes View Controller is dismissed.

-For web, the event never fires.
+For web, the function returns `null`, and the event never fires.

 #### Arguments